 If you want to check how much money you have on your Oyster card, there are several ways to find out:

 Place your card on the yellow card reader on a ticket machine and your remaining balance will flash up on the screen.
 This is the easiest way to check your balance.

 When you place your card on the yellow card reader on a ticket barrier, the balance on your card flashes on the screen.
 When you arrive at your destination and touch out at a barrier, your remaining balance flashes on the screen along with the fare charged for that particular journey.
-Please note though that this does not work on all barriers.
+This doesn’t work on all barriers.

-Anyone can get their deposit refunded and any unused money on your Pay as you go balance.
-See our guide on how to claim back unused money on a PAYG Oyster card.
+Anyone can get any unused money on your Pay as you go balance.
+See how to claim back unused money on a PAYG Oyster card.

-The Visitor Oyster Card is aimed tourists — you might be offered one by a travel agent or airline.
-The card comes pre-loaded with money and there’s a £3 non-refundable ‘activation fee’.
+The Visitor Oyster Card is aimed at tourists — you might be offered one by a tour company or airline before you arrive.

 - London Transport zones